Graduate Certificate in Extended Reality (XR)

 The program will be administered by the School of Information with participation by the Stamps School of Art and Design; the College of Engineering; the College of Literature, Science, and the Arts; the College of Nursing; the School of Dentistry; the School of Education; the School of Medicine; the School of Kinesiology; the A. Alfred Taubman College of Architecture and Urban Planning; the School of Music, Theater, and Dance; and the School for Environment and Sustainability.

-The program is open to all Rackham graduate students.
-Applications to the program will open in spring 2020.
-Students interested in applying to the program may wish to take the required course or one or more of the elective courses in Winter 2020.
+All graduate students at the University of Michigan are eligible to apply for the XR Certificate.
+The application will open in late Fall 2020 and students interested in applying to the certificate may wish to take the required course or one or more of the elective courses in advance of their application.

 For more information, please email email@example.com.